 You can mark the blade using a spray paint, but this doesn’t mean that you have to paint the entire part of the blade, a little dot will do.
 You can also use a pen or a single tape so that you can mark the blade.

-5. Sharpening Using a File
+Sharpening with the Use of a File

 You can start sharpening the blade using a metal file by stroking from the inner edge of the blade to the outer part until it gets shiny and clean.
 You can repeat filing the blade on both sides until you get the desired shininess that it has.

 When sharpening your blade, you also need to make sure that the file is at an angle of the blade’s bevel while you are sharpening it.
 Typically the angle of the blade is 40 or 45 degrees, though there are some instances that the angle is different, so it is best to check the manual.